Updated May 29, 2018.

 15. Inventory Returns, Restocking Fee: 15% restocking fee (35% in limited circumstances)

-- Due Date: Upon invoice or demand, charged to OPA (restocking fee).
+- Due Date: Upon invoice or demand, charged to Open Purchase Account (restocking fee).

 - Matco’s current tool return policy provides that a distributor may return eligible tools and other inventory that the distributor purchased from Matco for credit.

 - Matco will charge a 15% restocking fee for many, but not all, returned products.
 The 15% restocking fee is based on the distributor’s price paid for the Product at the original date of purchase (to the extent records are available).

 - For items returned without the proper paperwork, the restocking fee will be 15%, plus an additional 20% of the distributor purchase price of the Product.

 - For warranty items that are returned for repair, there is no restocking fee (except if the products are returned without the proper paperwork or shipping documents, Matco will charge a fee equal to 20% of the distributor purchase price of the product).